Pair Dutch Delft Blue and White Covered Jars Circa 1770

 $2,600.00

-The front of each jar presents an elegant chinoiserie landscape with a standing figure in a garden setting and a boy observing from a terrace, all framed within formal lambrequins and scrolling devices.
+The front of each jar presents a chinoiserie landscape with a standing figure in a garden and a boy observing from a terrace, all framed within formal lambrequins and scrolling ornament.
+The reverse is equally considered, with flowering branches and a long-tailed bird that introduce movement and contrast.

-At twelve and a half inches high, and thirteen inches with their custom wood stands, the jars have a balanced and substantial presence.
+At twelve and a half inches high and thirteen inches with their custom wood stands, the jars have a balanced and substantial presence.
+The strength of the cobalt and the clarity of the form give the pair a confident and settled presence.

 Dimensions: 13 inches high with stand; jars 12.5 inches high by 6 inches wide by 4.5 inches deep